 The study analyzed 224 patients with controlled type 2 diabetes.
-Participants of the study were randomly assigned to drink either mineral water, white wine, or red wine (around five ounces) with dinner every night for two years.
+Participants of the study were randomly assigned to drink either five ounces of mineral water, white wine, or red wine after dinner every night for two years.
 All patients were following a healthy Mediterranean diet with no calorie restrictions.

 In the end, researchers found that red wine drinkers had a modest improvement in high-density lipoproteins (HDL), aka the good cholesterol.
 Those who drank red or white wine also saw a slight improvement in glucose metabolism.
 “Obviously excess drinking is harmful, but there is no good evidence to discourage moderate consumption among diabetics who have no other contraindication,” said study researcher Meir Stampfer, MD.

 If you avoid alcohol or only have a glass for special occasions, this might be the perfect excuse to drink up more often.
 While consuming alcohol is typically associated with weight gain, a March 2010 study published in the journal Archives of Internal Medicine (now called JAMA Internal Medicine) found the opposite to be true.
 Researchers tracked almost 20,000 participants for almost 13 years, noting that by the end of the study, many of the women had gained weight.
 The group that packed on the most pounds during the study were people who abstained from drinking, gaining an average of eight pounds.
 Conversely, women who drank more than 30 grams of alcohol per day on average gained only 3.4 pounds.